San7o/Brenta-Engine/README.md

 <h1 align=center>  Features </h1>

 The engine is composed of many submodules independent from each other, those are:

+- `window`: manages the window.
-- `screen`: manages the window and the OpenGL context.
+- `input`: manages the user input using callbacks.
+- `ecs`: manage the entity component system.
+- `text`: text rendering.
+- `gl`: setup OpenGL configuration.
 - `audio`: everything audio.
-- `input`: manages the screen input using callbacks.
-- `text`: text rendering.
+- `logger`: log events and errors.
-- `engine`: manages the setup of the engine.
+- `engine`: manages the setup of the engine and the other subsystems.
-- `particles`: generate parametrized particles.

 In addition to those, Brenta comes with many utility functions and classes, to get a detailed look at the engine, please visit the